Colorbleed/rez-packages/README.md

 **WIP**

 This is a work in progress repository under development.
-At this stage I would not using these in production without thorough testing.
+At this stage I would not recommend using these in production without thorough testing.
 However, creating tickets for any issues you're facing is very welcome.